 Figure 10.
 Transects of the absolute capacity factor deficit at hub height for the different wind farm scenarios.
 These transects correspond to the four lines in Fig. 1.
-Wind data is only considered when the wind direction deviates within $+15\pm15^{\circ}$ from the transect orientation (W to E) at the middle grid cell of each transect.
-Grey shadings represent wind farmsfarm locations.
+Wind data is only considered when the wind direction deviates within $\pm 15^{\circ}$ from the transect orientation (W to E) at the middle grid cell of each transect.
+Grey shadings represent wind farm locations.

-The wind farm layout in the IEA8.1 scenario is significantly more efficient than for the NREL8.1 scenario, as reflected in the integrated layout-integrated capacity factor and full load hours over all wind farms in the evaluation domain (Table 4).
-As a consequence, the integrated , annual energy generation is 24AEP is 27.4% higher in the former.
-This difference is partly due to the rated wind speed being 0.8 m/s ms-1 lower for the 15 MW turbines so that the rated section of the power curve is more wide (eff. supplementary Fig. S2).
+The wind farm layout in the IEA8.1 scenario is significantly more efficient than for the NREL8.1 scenario, as reflected in the layout-integrated capacity factor and full load hours in the evaluation domain (Table 4).
+As a consequence, the integrated AEP is 27.4% higher in the former.
+This difference is partly due to the rated wind speed being 0.8 ms-1 lower for the 15 MW turbines so that the rated section of the power curve is more wide (supplementary Fig. S2).
 Added to that, taller turbines can take advantage of the wind speed gradient with height, which leads to a larger fraction of wind speeds in the rated regime and a reduced fraction in the steep part of the power curve.
-To disentangle both effects, the 90 m wind speed data of the NREL8.1 scenario was fed to the 15 MW power curve, which resulted in a total generation of 740 an AEP of 539 TWh.
-This implies that approximately 4640% of the increase in total generation AEP can be attributed to the lower rated wind speed and approximately 5460% to the wind speed gradient with height.
-Combining 15 MW turbines with a low capacity density of 3.5 MW km-2 only reduces the integrated capacity factor from 60.164.2% in the NOWF scenario to 54.451.8%, as a consequence of limited intra- and inter-farm wake impacts, in agreement with (Meyers and Meneveau, 2012) and (Gupta and Baidya Roy, 2021) Meyers and Meneveau (2012) and Gupta and Baidya Roy (2021).
-From IEA3.5 to IEA8.1, the capacity density increases by 131%, whereas the total generation AEP only increases by 9682%.
-From IEA8.1 to IEA10.0, these increases are 23.4% and 18.413.1%, respectively.
-This efficiency degradation when moving to larger capacity densities can be recognized in a reduced capacity factor and a reduction in the full load hours (FLH): compared to IEA3.5, the IEA10.0 capacity factor is reduced from 54.4% to 44.351.8% to 38.2% and the FLH is reduced by approximately 850 1150 hours.
+To disentangle both effects, the 90 m wind speed data of the NREL8.1 scenario was fed to the 15 MW power curve, which resulted in an AEP of 539 TWh.
+This implies that approximately 40% of the increase in AEP can be attributed to the lower rated wind speed and approximately 60% to the wind speed gradient with height.
+Combining 15 MW turbines with a low capacity density of 3.5 MW km-2 only reduces the integrated capacity factor from 64.2% in the NOWF scenario to 51.8%, as a consequence of limited intra- and inter-farm wake impacts, in agreement with Meyers and Meneveau (2012) and Gupta and Baidya Roy (2021).
+From IEA3.5 to IEA8.1, the capacity density increases by 131%, whereas the AEP only increases by 82%.
+From IEA8.1 to IEA10.0, these increases are 23.4% and 13.1%, respectively.
+This efficiency degradation when moving to larger capacity densities can be recognized in a reduced capacity factor and a reduction in the full load hours (FLH): compared to IEA3.5, the IEA10.0 capacity factor is reduced from 51.8% to 38.2% and the FLH is reduced by approximately 1150 hours.
 This follows from the increased wake losses that are further exacerbated by the densely clustered layout and the presence of several large wind farms that are typically characterized by very low power densities (Volker et al., 2017).